jacobo/distributed_systems/slides.md

       hot to run tests, and contribute
         (Example of failure here: tresfiestas many-repo nightmare) attempted to fix with j-cash client is in the same repo as the server

+Figuring out the incremental deploy
+  This app introduces and API, which this other app needs, so bump this gem first, then deploy this, then release that, etc..

+Problem of the rails security hole... go upgrade all the rails version But we WERE able to do 6 apps in just 1 day

 Case study LaBrea
   we use the production version of LaBrea with every staging cloud